steve4744/LaunchPlate/README.md

 LaunchPlate can be used as a fun addition to a lobby/hub or even as an extension to a parkour course.

+The latest version of LaunchPlate is for Minecraft 1.16+.
-Starting with version 2.0 of LaunchPlate, the plugin will run on all Minecraft versions from 1.13 onwards.
+Version 2.5 of LaunchPlate will run on all Minecraft versions from 1.13 to 1.15.2.
 For older versions of Minecraft (1.8 through to 1.12.2), download version 1.7 of LaunchPlate from Spigot.

 ## Download